© 2020 Paula Robinson

 The painting makes me want to go back to Pakistan.
 I imagine myself at Ramkot Fort, watching the moonlight on Mangla Lake and—

 Someone walks in front of me, obscuring my view.
 I blink, aware of dissonant sounds around me.
 Voices, competing.
 Laughter, forced.
-I was one of the first guests to arrive, but now half of Manhattan seems to be at this exhibition’s opening.
+I was one of the first to arrive, but now half of Manhattan seems to be at the opening of Kashmir Revisited.

-“Brunico has such amazing talent,” a man’s voice says close beside me.
-“Who else would paint the City of Light without lights?”
+“Khalid Khan has such amazing talent,” a man’s voice says close beside me.
 The accent is English, the words clipped.

 I’m not in the mood for small talk.
 I go over to the painting’s wall label.
 Squint at it.

-“It’s called L’Invitation au Voyage.”
+“It’s called Midnight of my Passing Years.”
 He’s standing behind me.
 Not too close, at least.
 “You’re Inkie Black, aren’t you?”

 I flinch.
-I haven’t used that name in five years.
-It sounds ridiculous, something chosen in a drunken stupor.
+It sounds ridiculous, a name chosen in a drunken stupor.
 Which, of course, it was.
 The only thing going for it is that it’s less boring than my legal name.

-“I purchased one of your glass photos in Amsterdam.
-On behalf of a client.”
+“I purchased Bedroom in Lahore on behalf of a client.”

 “What a great pity.”

-It’s my favourite poem.
-The only one I can still recite by heart.
-But I’m not about to tell him that.
+It’s one of my favourites, but I’m not about to tell him that.

 I wonder for a moment if I’ve imagined the entire conversation.
 I’ve been known to do that.
 Then I feel the thick, white card in my palm.
 I run my thumb over the engraved script but I can’t make out the tiny letters without my reading glasses.
 I dig through my rucksack and find their case.
 It’s empty, as usual.
 I shake the bag hard in frustration.
 My fingers grope around inside until they close over one of the lenses.
 When I put my glasses on, there’s a cloudy imprint that I don’t wipe off.
 The front of the business card has two lines: